-TEVA: Is It Cheap Enough?
+Teva: Is It Cheap Enough?

 Teva Pharmaceutical Industries is a leading global pharmaceutical company that delivers high-quality, patient-centric healthcare solutions.
 Headquartered in Israel, Teva is the world's largest generic medicine producer, leveraging its portfolio of more than 1,000 molecules to produce a wide range of generic products in nearly every therapeutic area.
 In specialty medicines, Teva has a world-leading position in innovative treatments for disorders of the central nervous system, including pain, as well as a strong portfolio of respiratory products.
 Teva integrates its generics and specialty capabilities in its global research and development division to create new ways of addressing unmet patient needs by combining drug development capabilities with devices, services and technologies.

 We like Teva for three reasons.
 First, despite being in the generic segment, where as we said, it is difficult to gain a competitive advantage, we believe that Teva has an advantage over its competitors, namely its size.
-Along the lines of Walmart, being the market leader helps to reach economies of scale that competitors cannot obtain.
+Along the lines of Wal-Mart (NYSE:WMT), being the market leader helps to reach economies of scale that competitors cannot obtain.
 The slide below shows that Teva has a market share almost double than its closest competitor.
 Teva is also a leader in the U.S. with 18% market share.
 It is important to note that Teva recently acquired Actavis for $40.5B and this will strengthen its position.

 Second, the company is growing.
 Unfortunately, most of this growth is coming from M&A activity.
 Yet, this aggressive strategy has paid off in the past.
 From 2006 to 2016, Teva significantly increased its dividends from $0.24 to $ 1.36 per share that represents an interesting 3.8%.
-Company revenues increased from $8.4B in 2006 to more than $22B this year (forecasted, source: Gurufocus and 4-traders).
+Company revenues increased from $8.4B in 2006 to more than $22B this year (forecasted, source: GuruFocus and 4-traders).
 Yet, it is important to note that revenues have been stagnant from 2012, so most of the growth has been achieved in the period 2010-2012.

-EPS has been $1.49 in 2013, $3.56 in 2014, 1.82 in 2015 (5.46 non-GAAP) (source: GuruFocus).
-We don't like non-GAAP measures but let's explain the large difference between GAAP and non-GAAP.
+EPS has been $1.49 in 2013, $3.56 in 2014, $1.82 in 2015 ($5.46 non-GAAP) (source: GuruFocus).
+We don't like non-GAAP measures, but let's explain the large difference between GAAP and non-GAAP.
 According to TEVA, non-GAAP results exclude the following items - inventory step up, amortization of purchased intangible assets, costs related to regulatory actions taken in facilities, equity compensation, purchase of R&D in process, legal settlements and reserves, acquisition restructuring and other expenses and impairment, impairment of financial assets and other special items and their related tax effect.
 In particular, in relation to 2015, two major expenses explain the difference between GAAP and non GAAP: $631M in legal settlements and $1.1B in impairments.
 It seems to be reasonable to argue that these are non-recurring items.
 Analysts forecast EPS to be $4.37 in 2016, $5.29 in 2017 and $5.71 in 2018.

 Over the last couple of years, TEVA has outperformed analysts' expectations in every quarter.

-Akorn Fundamentals
+TEVA Fundamentals

 The company offers low ROE, ROA and ROC.
 These returns are generally below the industry (biotech and pharma).
 ROE stands at 6%, ROA at 3.9%, while ROC at 6%.

-The recent M&A activity, and the associated debt burden, significantly bloated TEVA balance sheet.
+The recent M&A activity, and the associated debt burden significantly bloated TEVA balance sheet.
 The company now has $36B in debt, equal to its equity.
 However, the company's assets are inflated by $40B in goodwill (40% of total assets).

 TEVA corruption settlement

 In addition to the recent investigation into price fixing, the company has recently been investigated for corruption.
-Upon learning of initial FCPA concerns from both Teva employees and the U.S. government in early 2012, Teva began a voluntary and comprehensive investigation into their global operations, in addition to responding to the government's specific requests for documents and information.
+Upon learning of initial FCPA concerns from both Teva employees and the U.S. government in early 2012, Teva began a voluntary and comprehensive investigation into its global operations, in addition to responding to the government's specific requests for documents and information.
 Teva engaged independent counsel to assist in the investigation and conducted a global corruption risk assessment and a multi-country survey.
 Beginning in 2012, Teva accelerated the pace of changes to address these issues by naming a global head of compliance and completely transforming their governance program and processes on every level.
 This resulted in actions including, terminating problematic business relationships with third parties, separating relevant employees from the company, overhauling the management of several subsidiaries, and ceasing operations in several countries.
 They have also restructured the company through a new global organizational structure and chain of command that reduces risks.
 This investigation led to a settlement that cost the company $519M.

 Valuation